by Natalie Finn | Fri., Feb. 16, 2018 12:37 PM

 Making their red carpet debut at the 1999 Emmys together, with Jen rocking those braids and beach waves and Brad with that open collar he used to do, they were the only couple anyone cared about.
 And they'd continue to be the only red carpet couple anyone cared about as long as they were together.

-America's sweetheart and the star of the biggest show on TV, joining forces with the past (1995) and future (2000) Sexiest Man Alive and the biggest movie star on the planet?
+America's sweetheart and the star of the biggest show on TV, joining forces with the past (1995) and future (2000) Sexiest Man Alive and the biggest movie star in Hollywood?
 OMG!

 Rumors also followed wherever they went, that they were engaged, or perhaps married already.
 Perhaps it was a less cynical time, because the rumors tended to have them at least moving forward, rather than breaking apart.